 On a typical keto diet plan, you want between 20-40 gms of net carbs, you want enough protein to maintain muscle mass, and you want enough fat to provide satiety.

 Depending on your current weight, and your end goal, the number of calories you need to eat each day will differ.
 Utilize a micronutrient calculator to determine the exact amount for your body.

 Because they serve as a proxy for things that will keep your insulin and your blood sugar in check.
 Once you pass the beginning stages of Keto, you will need to calculate low carb macros to maintain ketosis.

 The easiest way is to utilize a keto macro calculator.
 There are so many macro calculators for keto diets out there, it's hard to know which ones to trust.
 I use this keto macro calculator with the most success.

 - Limit your carbs to 25g net carbs – typically everyone reaches ketosis below 20g.
 Many are able to reach and stay in ketosis at 50 gms so be sure to test.

 - Eat all your protein, which is typically about 0.6 gms per pound of body weight for those who are not super physically active.

 - Eat Fat as a lever, and only if you are hungry.
 You do NOT need to eat all the fat.

-Do I really Need to Count Macros?
+Do I Really Need to Count Macros For Keto?

 This does work for many people.
 I think that what works best for many of us, is to start stringently by counting everything.
 Over time though, as you become more familiar with all the hidden sources of carbs, you can stop being super fanatical about tracking if you prefer not to.